-As at September 30, 2019 the Company had working capital in the amount of \$5,945,016.
+As at September 30, 2020 the Company had working capital in the amount of \$20,160,588.
 These consolidated financial statements have been prepared on a going concern basis which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business operations for the foreseeable future.
 To date the Company has not earned any revenue and is considered to be in the exploration stage.
 The Company's operations are funded from equity financings which are dependent upon many external factors and may be difficult to impossible to secure or raise when required.
 Although management considers that the Company has adequate resources to maintain its core operations and planned exploration programs on its existing exploration and evaluation assets for the next twelve months, the Company recognizes that exploration expenditures may change with ongoing results and, as a result, it may be required to obtain additional financing.
 While the Company has been successful in securing financings in the past there can be no assurance that it will be able to do so in the future.
-These consolidated financial statements do not reflect any adjustments related to conditions that occurred subsequent to September 30, 2019.